Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 The network does not apologize or explain what went wrong.
 "The article was not initially subjected to the high degree of editorial scrutiny we require for all our reporting," the statement reads.
 "Upon appropriate review, the article was found not to meet those standards and has since been removed."

 In early June, Wheeler meets with Dianne Brandi, general counsel for the network, and Jay Wallace, the network's president for news.
 He makes his case that fabricated quotes had knowingly been attributed to him.
 Neither ever publicly speak of the matter afterward, until now.
-"Since meeting with Rod Wheeler, we have also met with Malia Zimmerman to try to determine whether Rod was misquoted," Wallace said in a statement to NPR.
+"Since meeting with Rod Wheeler, we have also met with Malia Zimmerman to try to determine whether Rod was misquoted," Wallace says in a statement to NPR.
 "As of now, we don't have concrete evidence that he was."

 A Fox News executive knowledgeable about the controversy, who would only speak if granted anonymity, tells NPR, "The story was published to the website without review by or permission from senior management."
-The executive noted that Wallace had placed the broadcast and digital newsgathering teams under the same leadership for the first time after a series of management changes following the forced departure of the network's founder, the late Roger Ailes, and many of his top deputies.
+The executive notes that Wallace had placed the broadcast and digital newsgathering teams under the same leadership for the first time after a series of management changes following the forced departure of the network's founder, the late Roger Ailes, and many of his top deputies.

 In late June, Wheeler warns Fox News and Butowsky that he may file suit.
 Three days later, Butowsky tweets: "Fox News story was pulled b/c Rod Wheeler said [he] didn't say a quote ...
 How much did DNC pay him?"
-And then Butowsky tweeted: "This shows Rod Wheeler has a major battle with the truth."
+And then Butowsky tweets: "This shows Rod Wheeler has a major battle with the truth."

 The two men, thrust together on a common effort for months, have been torn apart by its aftermath.
-In the interview with NPR, Butowsky insists that he was acting out of a civic-minded spirit for the Riches, not any partisan or political drive.
+In the interview with NPR, Butowsky insists that he was acting out of a civic-minded spirit for the Riches and not with any partisan or political drive.
 Zimmerman remains on staff at Fox News, actively reporting on unrelated stories.

-A spokeswoman for the FBI tells NPR this week that the agency has played no part in the investigation of the unsolved murder.
+A spokeswoman for the FBI tells NPR this week that the agency has played no part in the investigation of the unsolved homicide.
 And a spokeswoman for Washington's Metropolitan Police Department says, "MPD stands behind its original assertion that Seth Rich was the victim of a botched armed robbery."